 Below is a description of the subjects found on each floor of the library.
 The Ames Library uses the Library of Congress Classification.

-For assistance locating material on a specific topic, please ask in the Information Commons, located on the entry level.
+For assistance locating material on a specific topic, please ask at the Help@Ames Desk, located on the entry level.

 The Scholarly Workstations are computers with unique functions that relate to the physical collection surrounding them.
 There are seven workstation clusters throughout the library, each with six computers, a printer and help-phone that connects to the Information Commons.
 Each computer runs application software for writing, creating presentations, or working on spreadsheets.
 In addition, these computers have subject specific software and resources pertaining to the disciplines in the area, integrating spatially the print with the electronic collection.